Posts Tagged ‘privacy’

 © 2010 AT&T Intellectual Property.
 All rights reserved.
 AT&T and the AT&T logo are trademarks of AT&T Intellectual Property.

-• AT&T provides no explanation as to the consequences of publicizing my ICC-ID.
-I don’t care about exposing my email address, since it’s already strewn all over the internet (though I can imagine that some people are not pleased that their email address was exposed).
+AT&T provides no explanation as to the consequences of publicizing my ICC-ID.
+I don’t care about my exposed email address, since anyone can easily find it on the internet.
+(Though I imagine that some people are not pleased that AT&T exposed their email address.)
 But I have no idea what the ramifications are of exposing my ICC-ID to all and sundry.
 What should I look out for?
 Telling me to “be alert to scams that could attempt to use this information to obtain other data” is useless pap.

-• We should judge people and organizations by what they do, not what they say.
-When what is said is at odds with what is done, trust is broken.
+We should judge people and organizations by what they do, not what they say.
+Those who say things at odds with actual actions, break trust.
 I don’t expect perfection, but the fact that AT&T avoids admitting that they screwed up makes me skeptical that “AT&T takes your privacy seriously.”
 Or that I can “Rest assured, you can continue to use your AT&T 3G service on your iPad with confidence.”
 Well, AT&T, I’m not assured.

 Frankly, receiving this email reduced my trust and opinion of AT&T. It would have been better for them if they had never sent it.